 Besides, as the fees across platforms vary considerably.
 ParaSwap also customizes its trades to minimize the fee you pay per trade.
 That makes it a double win.

 Friendlier Interface, Simpler Experience

-Apart from the trading side of things, ParaSwap also comes with a highly user-friendly interface that resembles the Web2 applications that we are used to.
+Apart from the trading side of things, ParaSwap also comes with a highly user-friendly interface that resembles the Web2 applications that are used.
 This makes navigating through the platform and swapping tokens even more convenient, thus making people’s DeFi experience much better.

 Using ParaSwap in the Safest Way

 ParaSwap is a decentralized platform and you can easily connect your non-custodial software wallet to it.
 While this would offer you complete control over your cryptos, it still keeps your funds exposed to cyber threats.
-That’s because wallets like software wallets (or hot wallets) run on your computer system and they remain connected to the internet, thus exposing your wallet to potential hacks and thefts.
+That’s because wallets like software wallets (or hot wallets) run on your computer system.
+They remain connected to the internet, thus exposing your wallet to potential hacks and thefts.

 ParaSwap recently integrated with Ledger, bringing the exchange’s interface directly onto the Ledger Live application.
 So, now, you can easily swap the cryptos stored on your Ledger device using ParaSwap and get the best swap rates within the Ledger ecosystem itself.
-And all this is done while your private keys are stored safely on your hardware wallet, which never connects with the internet.
+All this is done while your private keys are stored safely on your hardware wallet, which never connects to the internet.

 Here are the simple steps to use ParaSwap on Ledger Live: